 In this tutorial, I’ll show you how to import a PDF and a web page into Evernote.
 Before we do the actual importing, we’ll look at the structure of the Evernote desktop screen.

-Copy of Evernote Software; note in this step-by-step I show the Windows version A PDF file to add to Evernote
+Copy of Evernote Software; note in this step-by-step I show the Windows version

 Step 1: Take a look at the main screen for Evernote, above.
 I’ve labeled the three main sections.
 Section 1, Account Information, has divisions that relate to organizing your Evernote information, such as your Notebooks, tags, attributes, and saved searches.